icdevs/ICEventsWG/draft_proposals_current/icrc72draft.md

 type EventHeaders = ICRC16Map;
 ```

-Events also have an optional header property that, if provided should be an ICRC16Map.
+Events also have an optional `headers` property that, if provided should be an ICRC16Map.
 This collection allows for the emitter to provide additional data that is not directly relevant for ICRC-72 completeness, but that may be important for validation or measurement of the event.
-As the event travels from the Publisher, through a Broadcaster, a relay and ultimately to a Subscriber, the network participants may add headers to this collection.
+As the event travels from the Publisher, through a Broadcaster, an Event Relayer, and ultimately to a Subscriber, the network participants may add headers to this collection.

 For the purposes of this standard, the following headers are established:

 - `icrc72:eventData:hash` - a #Blob containing the representational independent hash of the event.
 See: https://github.com/dfinity/ICRC-1/blob/main/standards/ICRC-3/HASHINGVALUES.md
 - `icrc72:broadcaster:received` - a #Nat the timestamp that the Broadcaster received the event.
-- `icrc72:broadcaster:priority` - a #Array of #Nat where the first item is the position in priority and second item is the total Subscriber count.
+- `icrc72:broadcaster:priority` - a #Array of #Nat where the first item is the position in priority and the second item is the total Subscriber count.
 - `icrc72:relay:sent` - a #Nat the timestamp that the Broadcaster sent the event to a relay.
 - `icrc72:relay:received` - a #Nat the timestamp that the relay received the event.
 - `icrc72:broadcaster:sent` - a #Nat the timestamp that the Broadcaster sent the event.